gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ## Objectives

-Multiphase gas algorithms in **ExpCGM** need to be modestly scoped, because detailed modeling of a multiphase medium requires computational methods far beyond the sophistication of the **ExpCGM** framework.
+Multiphase gas algorithms for **ExpCGM** need to be modestly scoped, because detailed modeling of a multiphase medium requires computational methods far beyond the sophistication of the **ExpCGM** framework.
 Remember that the framework's primary objective is to represent the global structure of a galactic atmosphere so that its coupling with the central galaxy can be modeled.
 It tracks how cosmological accretion augments the atmosphere's total energy $E_{\rm CGM}$ and mass $M_{\rm CGM}$.
-It determines how radiative losses reduce $E_{\rm CGM}$, allowing some of the accreted gas to enter the central galaxy.
-And it accounts for the central galaxy's feedback response to that gas supply, which adds both energy and gas mass to its atmosphere.
+It determines how radiative losses reduce $E_{\rm CGM}$ and allows some of the accreted gas to enter the central galaxy.
+It also accounts for the central galaxy's feedback response to that gas supply, which adds both energy and gas mass to its atmosphere.

 An **ExpCGM** algorithm for multiphase gas must therefore focus on how a galactic atmosphere's inhomogeneity affects $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$.
-For example, atmospheric density contrasts can enhance radiative losses and raise the cooling-flow limit on the galaxy's gas supply.
+For example, atmospheric density contrasts can enhance radiative losses and boost the galaxy's gas supply.
 They can also alter how turbulent dissipation or shock fronts convert the atmosphere's kinetic energy into heat.

-Different user-defined schemes for representing multiphase gas can be tested within the **ExpCGM** framework, to see how they affect $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$ and alter the atmosphere's thermalization fraction $f_{\rm th}$.

-We hope that using **ExpCGM** to experiment with different multiphase gas models and to identify how the assumptions inherent in those models affect various observable properties of galactic atmospheres will yield useful constraints on the astrophysical processes determining those properties.
+Different user-defined schemes for representing those effects can be tested within the **ExpCGM** framework, to see how they influence $\dot{E}\_{\rm CGM}$ and $\dot{M}\_{\rm CGM}$ and alter the atmosphere's thermalization fraction $f_{\rm th}$.
+Using **ExpCGM** to experiment with different multiphase gas models and to identify how the assumptions inherent in those models affect various observable properties of galactic atmospheres will hopefully yield useful constraints on the astrophysical processes determining those properties.

 ## Cool Gas Fraction